nsaltamachia/Dangers-and-Dice-Rolls/README.md

 -game message updates (conditional innerTEXT changes)

 **Challenging Coding**
-The CSS was a little tricky, I still have some trouble getting container elements (like the game message) to remain a certain size before its content appears.
+The CSS was a little tricky, I believe I have a good grasp of using display: flex but I still have some trouble getting container elements (like the game message) to remain a certain size before its content appears.

 Given the number of similarly-named elements, it was a little hard to keep them all straight.
 I could be more thoughtful of naming conventions, with consideration for how often a particular phrase would be repeated among elements.